-Separate financial statements of TransDigm Inc. are not presented since TD Group has no operations or assets separate from its investment in TransDigm Inc. and since the 7 3/4% Senior Subordinated Notes are guaranteed by TD Group and all direct and indirect domestic restricted subsidiaries of TransDigm Inc. As of September 30, 2007, two subsidiaries of TransDigm that are not obligated to guarantee the 7 3/4% Senior Subordinated Notes are two wholly-owned, foreign subsidiaries that have inconsequential assets, liabilities and equity.
+Separate financial statements of TransDigm Inc. are not presented since TD Group has no operations or significant assets separate from its investment in TransDigm Inc. and since the $7^{3}/4\%$ Senior Subordinated Notes are guaranteed by TD Group and all direct and indirect domestic restricted subsidiaries of TransDigm Inc. As of September 30, 2008, two subsidiaries of TransDigm that are not obligated to guarantee the $7^{3}/4\%$ Senior Subordinated Notes are whollyowned, foreign subsidiaries that have inconsequential assets, liabilities and equity.